TIMMYG Studios

 config.lua

--- Control who can use the radio
+-- Control who can use the radio (server-side)

 Config.radioAccessCheck = function(playerId)

-return true -- Allow everyone by default
+return true -- Default: allow everyone

 end

--- Assign NAC IDs based on job/role
+-- Assign NAC IDs based on job/role (server-side)

 Config.getUserNacId = function(serverId)